Short summary: Email marketing

 Email Marketing Practices

 Email marketing can be very effective when used properly – but how should that be done?
-There are various factors involved here.
+If you do them yourself, or hire a email writer – there are always various factors involved.
 First, an email campaign must be able to determine who the recipient of the message should be.
 Here, we must distinguish between one-to-one and one-to-many communication.
 In the former case, a customer is directly addressed, with an offer tailored to his needs for example.
 Of course, this type of online marketing only really makes sense if there is a realistic chance that the recipient will respond to the offer.
 The more personalized information design makes any one-to-one campaign considerably more time-consuming, so this approach should be used wisely.
 On the other hand, one-to-many communication involves an email that is addressed to a large number of customers and makes this type of campaign very cost-effective.
 However, the recipients won’t get the same feeling that they have been personally addressed, which tends to dilute the advertising message to some extent.
 Nevertheless, this variant is an extremely common method used in email marketing, and various measures can be adopted that will significantly improve its effectiveness.